-The German Banking Act's provisions on consolidated supervision require that each group of institutions (Institutsgruppe) or group of financial holding companies (Finanzholding-Gruppe) taken as a whole meets capital adequacy requirements.
-Under the German Banking Act, a group of institutions consists of a bank or financial services institution, as the parent company, and all other banks, financial services institutions, financial enterprises and ancillary banking service enterprises (Unternehmen mit bankbezogenen Hilfsdiensten) in which the parent company holds more than 50% of the voting rights or on which the parent company can otherwise exert a controlling influence.
-Special rules apply to joint venture arrangements that result in the joint management of a bank, financial services institution, financial enterprise or ancillary banking service enterprise by a bank and one or more third parties.
+The German Banking Act's provisions on consolidated supervision require that each group of institutions (Institutsgruppe) taken as a whole meets capital adequacy requirements.
+Under the German Banking Act, a group of institutions consists of a bank or financial services institution, as the parent company, and all other banks, financial services institutions, financial enterprises and bank service enterprises (Unternehmen mit bankbezogenen Hilfsdiensten) in which the parent company holds more than 50 per cent. of the voting rights or on which the parent company can otherwise exert a controlling influence.
+Special rules apply to joint venture arrangements that result in the joint management of a bank, financial services institution, financial enterprise or bank service enterprise by a bank and one or more third parties.